 At Old City Cemetery, while some students fought gnats, Alysa Rodriguez ’18 of Chesterfield, Va., was enjoying trimming rose bushes.
 “I would love to work here,” she said.
 Zack Peterson ’18 of Monroe, Va., said, “I think it’s definitely an important thing for people to get involved.”

 Another group volunteered at the HumanKind Little Wings Preschool to help prepare for the academic year.
 They washed walls and furniture and hunkered down in tiny chairs to cut out laminated names and other paper projects.
 “I love volunteer work,” said Natalie Romine ’18 from Glenelg, Md.
 “I’ve been volunteering every summer since seventh grade.”

 Students also worked at the Academy of Fine Arts, CASA of Central Virginia, the Fellowship Community Outreach, Gleaning for the World, the Network House, Stop Hunger Now, the YWCA Domestic Violence Center, Lynchburg City Public Works Department, the Arc of Central Virginia, Camp Kum-Ba-Yah, Helping Hands Clothes Closet, Lynchburg Grows, Lynchburg Nature Zone, Miriam’s House and Tinbridge Hill Neighborhood Association.

-The 525 first-year students in the Class of 2018 represent the most diverse class ever to enter Lynchburg College — at 32 percent.
+The 525 first-year students in the Class of 2018 represent the most diverse class ever to enter University of Lynchburg — at 32 percent.